 JackRabbit Wireless is a Fixed Wireless Internet Service Provider.
-We place a lightweight antenna on the roof of each customer's home or business - connecting them by wireless radio links to our towers.
-Our towers connect to each other by microwave radio, and link up to the broader internet by fiber.
+We place a directional antenna on the roof of each customer's home or business - connecting them by wireless radio links to our towers.
+Our towers connect to each other by fiber and/or microwave backhauls, and link up to the broader internet by fiber.